MoritzLue24/sprache/README.md

 # Sprache
-The grammar file is using EBNF
+The grammar file is in EBNF